Big Machine Records: Imprints

-Valory Music Co.
+The Valory Music Co.

 In November 2007, Big Machine Records founded a subsidiary imprint called Valory Music Co.
 Acts signed to this roster include Jimmy Wayne (who was formerly signed to Big Machine), Jewel, the Mavericks, Thomas Rhett, and Justin Moore.

 By the end of November 2008, the Valory imprint entered into a partnership with Midas Records—promotion, sales, marketing, production, publicity and distribution—for Canadian acts Adam Gregory and Emerson Drive.
 The announcement that Reba McEntire would join Valory was also publicized in November 2008.
 McEntire's debut single on Valory was scheduled for 2009, with her new studio album scheduled for mid-2009.

+Following the acquisition by HYBE America in 2021, The Valory Music Co. established itself as the group's most stable and lucrative pillar in country music sales, successfully managing releases for established superstars like Thomas Rhett, Justin Moore, and Brantley Gilbert, alongside driving the career of Carly Pearce.
+However, in February 2026, following Scott Borchetta's departure, HYBE completely restructured its Nashville division, resulting in the Valory imprint being officially dissolved and folded into the new flagship label, Blue Highway Records, under the leadership of its new CEO, Jake Basden.

 Nashville Harbor Records & Entertainment

 Big Machine joined with Universal Republic Records in June 2009 to found a new label, Republic Nashville.
 In August 2016, Republic Nashville was rebranded as BMLG Records after Big Machine took back full ownership of the label.
 BMLG Records rebranded as Nashville Harbor Records & Entertainment in 2024.
+Following the acquisition by HYBE America in 2021, the label strongly propelled Riley Green's career and managed the releases of artists such as The Band Perry.
+In February 2026, after Scott Borchetta's departure, all of the label's music came under the primary supervision and distribution of Blue Highway Records (the new Nashville division created by HYBE under the leadership of its new CEO, Jake Basden).